-Other than computer chip fabrication, there's probably no technology that has moved forward as rapidly or with such stunning success as the hard disk drive.
-The increase in capacity and reliability, the closeness of tolerances and the reduction in cost per megabyte all defy description without superlatives.
-These same changes account for the ascendancy of electronic media as a primary means of information storage (it's big-it's cheap-it's pretty reliable), with commensurate implications and complications for the litigation discovery process.
+Other than computer chip fabrication, there's probably no technology that has moved forward as rapidly or with such stunning success as the hard disk drive. in capacity and reliability. precision Increases tolerances and reduction in cost per megabyte all defy description without superlatives.
+The same changes account for the emergence of electronic media as the predominant medium for information storage (it's bigiť's cheap-it's reliable). with commensurate implications and complications for civil discovery.

-Since you now understand the form of the information being stored and know a bit about the physical principles underlying that storage, it's time to get inside the hard drive and draw closer to appreciating where and why data can be deleted but still hang around.
-In 1966, Hollywood gave us the movie "Fantastic Voyage" about a group of scientists in a submarine shrunken down to microscopic dimensions and injected into the bloodstream.
-Let's do the same and descend the inner workings of a hard drive.
-Should we we happen to chance upon Raquel Welch in a form-fitting wetsuit, you'll get no complaint from me.
+Since you now understand the form of the information being stored and something of the physical principles underlying that storage, it's time to get inside the hard drive and draw closer to appreciating where and why data can be deleted but still hang around.
+In 1966,

+Hollywood gave us the movie "Fantastic Voyage" about a group of scientists in a submarine shrunken down to microscopic dimensions and injected into the bloodstream.
+A generation later, the Magic School Bus made similar journeys.
+Let's do likewise and descend deep within the inner workings of a hard drive.